 - Waitwhile uses Google App Engine which provide multi-failure disaster recovery capability for all Waitwhile user data and automatically launches new server instances to keep the service available in case of failure.

-- Continuity plan.
+- Business continuity plan.
 In addition to the redundancy of data and our world class infrastructure, we have an office located in Stockholm, Sweden to ensure that regional issues at our global headquarters located in San Francisco, California do not disrupt our ability to provide the services or support to you.